Coursera, Inc.

 The fair price is calculated taking into account the Central Bank refinancing rate and earnings per share (EPS)

-Price significantly below the fair price: The current price (6.66 $) is 87.1% lower than the fair price.
+Price not significantly lower than the fair price: The current price (8.32 $) is slightly lower than the fair price by 12.9%.

 4.2.
 P/E